 4. It Takes Time to Process Everything

 Expecting to master something so complex is unrealistic and it may backfire to the person who’s trying to do it.
-Students need to be taught to take one step at a time, and to be aware of the process and its importance.
+According to Quizbroz students need to be taught to take one step at a time, and to be aware of the process and its importance.
 That kind of mindset will be a stress reliever for the learners and with a good teacher who can make the concepts clear and emphasize the importance of taking your time, the results will be better in the end.

 However, a lot of people have some kind of trauma somewhere in the back of their minds, and they often hate dealing with mathematical problems, because someone, somewhere didn’t know how to communicate and find the right way to illustrate and clarify the principles and concepts of algebraic thinking – and has made them terrified.
 Practice makes perfect and as simple as that, it is just necessary to practice a lot!